 Sponsored by the friends and colleagues of Margaret–Ann Armour including the Chemical Education Fund, CSC Inorganic Division, CIC Macromolecular Science and Engineering Division, University of Alberta, Office of Science & Society at McGill University, University of Ottawa, University of British Columbia, University of Victoria, Brock University, and Wilfrid Laurier University.
 Donations to the Margaret-Ann Armour Award endowment may be made through the Chemical Education Fund.

-This award is presented in memory of Dr. Margaret-Ann Armour as a mark of recognition to an early career educator who has made an outstanding contribution in Canada to undergraduate education at the post-secondary level in the chemical sciences, chemical engineering, or chemical technology.
+This award is presented in memory of Dr. Margaret-Ann Armour as a mark of recognition to an early career educator who has made an outstanding contribution in Canada to undergraduate education primarily at the post-secondary level in the chemical sciences, chemical engineering, or chemical technology.

-The 2021 winner of the Margaret-Ann Armour Award for Early Career Chemistry Education is:
+The 2023 winner of the Margaret-Ann Armour Award for Early Career Chemistry Education is:

 José Rodríguez Núñez was born in Quito, Ecuador and immigrated to Canada in 2001.
 He completed his undergraduate and graduate degrees at the University of Alberta where he met Dr. Margaret-Ann Armour in her role as undergraduate advisor.
 He experienced firsthand her encouraging and empathetic personality and received knowledgeable advice; qualities which he seeks to emulate in his interactions with students.
 In 2012, he joined the Department of Chemistry at UBC where he has taught students at all levels of the undergraduate program.
 José has demonstrated sustained teaching excellence specializing in analytical and materials chemistry education.
 His friendly demeanor and dedication to student mentorship have undoubtedly enriched UBC.